Gunnar82/zero_server_oled/README.md

 ## Informational:

 Using for my oled_menu_phoniebox Project.

 You can easily share your NAS folder for accessing for mediacontent remotly.
-Requires Port-Forwarding of Port 443 on your Router to your server and static ip or ddns account.
+Requires port-forwarding of port 443 on your router to your server and static ip or ddns account.

+You can also conect to hostapds wifi and download or play media directly.

 ## Requirements: